Analogue Gravity: Hints towards a Theory of Quantum Gravity?

-There are important phenomena on gravitational physics whose understanding needs of analysis well beyond classical general relativity and field theory on curved background spacetimes.
-The black hole evaporation process can be considered as paradigmatic among these phenomena.
-Here, we particularize our discussion to this case.
-Since we are currently unable to analyze the entire process of black hole evaporation within a complete quantum theory of gravity, a way of proceeding is to analyze the simpler (but still extremely difficult) problem of semiclassical back reaction (see for example~\cite{Davies:1976ei,Christensen:1977jc,Birrell,Fulling, Brout:1995rd,Massar:1999wg}).
-One takes a background black hole spacetime, calculates the expectation value of the quantum energy-momentum tensor of matter fields in the appropriate quantum state (the Unruh vacuum state for a radiating black hole), and then takes this expectation value as a source for the perturbed Einstein equations.
-This calculation gives us information about the tendency of spacetime to evolve under vacuum polarization effects.
+There are important phenomena in gravitational physics whose understanding needs analysis well beyond classical general relativity and field theory on (fixed) curved background spacetimes.
+The black-hole evaporation process can be considered as paradigmatic among these phenomena.
+Here, we confine our discussion to this case.
+Since we are currently unable to analyse the entire process of black-hole evaporation within a complete quantum theory of gravity, a way of proceeding is to analyse the simpler (but still extremely difficult) problem of semiclassical backreaction (see, for example, \citealt{Davies:1976ei, Christensen:1977jc, Birrell, Fulling, Parentani:1994ij, Brout:1995rd, Massar:1999wg}).
+One takes a background black-hole spacetime, calculates the expectation value of the quantum energy-momentum tensor of matter fields in the appropriate quantum state (the Unruh vacuum state for a radiating black hole), and then takes this expectation value as a source for the perturbed Einstein equations.
+This calculation gives us information about the tendency of spacetime to evolve under vacuum polarization effects\footnote{For completeness, let us also mention a minority position in the literature arguing that backreaction effects should be incompatible with Hawking evaporation~\citep{Helfer:2000wh, Helfer:2003va,Helfer:2004jx} or with the very formation of a horizon~\citep{Terno:2019kwm,Baccetti:2018qrp}.}.
+Semiclassical effect might even alter the way we understand the process of gravitational collapse~\citep{Barcelo:2022gii} introducing novel states of equilibrium~\citep{Arrechea:2021xkp} in the form of ultracompact stars (see~\citep{Arrechea:2023hmo} and references therein for a compelling description of these novel situations).